pc7122/FaceMood/README.md

 ---
 ## Installation

-you can train your own model in training folder and save that model in models folder.
+download model from [mydrive](https://drive.google.com/file/d/1FO1pJNvD6oIyfskkeTiO_jTcAh_Wc1aP/view?usp=sharing) and store it in models directory. you can also train your own model in training folder and save that model in models folder.

 1. Create a virtual environment
 ```bash